-If, as part of your decision to get a breast augmentation, you discover that your surgeon is recommending a breast lift try not to be disheartened.
+If, as part of your decision to get a breast augmentation, you discover that your plastic surgeon is recommending a breast lift try not to be disheartened.

 Gravity isn't kind, and no matter your personal journey (pregnancy, weighloss, aging), sagging breasts are almost inevitable at some point.